Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 ## The Data

-I have taken the data from worldometer.com (for France) from which I have made a csv file (**add link here**).
+I have taken the data from worldometer.com (for France) from which I have made a [csv file](/assets/documents/Post_COVID19/data_france.csv).
 It represents the evolution of the following quantities through time:

 |:---------------------------|:-------------------------|